Odia grammar: Number

-Singular denotes one and only one person or thing and the noun maybe followed or preceded by singular specifiers or singular number markers.
+Singular denotes one and only one person or thing and the noun may be followed or preceded by singular specifiers or singular number markers.
 Plural which denotes number more than one person or thing, is formed by the addition of plural suffixes to the nouns which usually occur as singular.

 The singular number markers occur as suffix:

 The plural number occur with nominal forms as:

 Gender

 There is no grammatical gender in Odia, instead gender is lexical.
 Though gender plays no major role in grammatical agreement between subject and predicate but it is accounted for in nominal inflections.
 There are three types of gender: